Validator

 warning

-- a compilation of warning messages generated by the validation procedure, if any
+— a list of warnings encountered in the validation procedure, if any

 Validation flags

-property indicates whether the validation procedure should skip detection of naming inconsistencies
+property indicates whether the validator should skip generation of warnings.

 Skip recursion